 PRC regulations impose sanctions for engaging in disseminating analysis, forecasting, advisory or other information related to securities and securities markets without having obtained the Securities Investment Consultancy Qualifications in China.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Overview of the Laws and Regulations Relating to Our Business and Operations in China-Regulations on the Securities Investment Consulting Service" in our 2020 Annual Report, which is incorporated by reference in this prospectus supplement.
 We have not obtained the Securities Investment Consultancy Qualifications in China.
 Without the required qualifications, we should refrain from as well as explicitly prohibit our users from sharing information related to securities analysis, forecasting or advisory on our platform.
-However, we cannot assure you that our users will not post articles or share videos that contain analysis, forecasting, advisory or other information related to securities markets, or any of our business in the PRC is deemed to be a service providing such information, we may be subject to regulatory measures including warnings, public condemnation, suspension of relevant business and other measures in accordance with applicable laws and regulations.
+However, we cannot assure you that our users will not post articles or share videos that contain analysis, forecasting or advisory content related to securities on our platform.
+If any of the information or content displayed on our platform is deemed as analysis, forecasting, advisory or other information related to securities or securities markets, or any of our business in the PRC is deemed to be a service providing such information, we may be subject to regulatory measures including warnings, public condemnation, suspension of relevant business and other measures in accordance with applicable laws and regulations.
 Any such penalties may disrupt our business operations or materially and adversely affect our business, financial condition and results of operations.

 In addition, as part of our services, we post videos for investor education purpose and allow certain of our users to upload and share videos on our platforms through NiuNiu Classroom and NiuNiu Community.
 According to the PRC Administrative Provisions on Internet Audio-Video Program Services, the provider of audio-video service, such as NiuNiu Classroom or NiuNiu Community, is required to obtain the Audio and Video Service Permission.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Overview of the Laws and Regulations Relating to Our Business and Operations in China -Regulation on Internet Audio-Visual Program Services" in our 2020 Annual Report, which is incorporated by reference in this prospectus supplement.
+Information on the Company-B. Business Overview-Regulation-Overview of the Laws and Regulations Relating to Our Business and Operations in China-Regulation on Internet Audio-Visual Program Services" in our 2020 Annual Report, which is incorporated by reference in this prospectus supplement.
 We have not obtained such license for providing internet audio-video program services through our platform in China and may not be able to obtain such license in a timely manner, or at all.
 We have not received any notices nor have we been subject to regulatory measures from the National Radio and Television Administration as of the date of this prospectus supplement.
 However, if we are required to obtain an